bioteam/sLAM/README.md

 python3 sLAM/make-slam.py -d cs_news --num_rows 500 -v --epochs 3 -p "This is a test"
 ```

-This creates a Keras model and a saved (serialized) tokenizer with the same name, and a histogram of sentence lengths. for example:
+This creates a Keras model (~1M tokens) and a saved (serialized) tokenizer with the same name, and a histogram of sentence lengths. for example:

 ```sh
 -rw-r--r--   332M Apr  1 05:09 04-01-2025-05-09-04.keras